samishafique786/container-orch-w-k8/Intallation.md

 The are many ways to do so, it depends on the cloud provider you are using.
 In my case, I am using the **CSC cloud** provider in Finland.

+First, create a persistant volume (in my case 50 GB), and attach it to the VM (load-balancer), as we will be running the load-balancer VM as a "Load Balancer" and "NFS Server."

 ## Docker